-Housing Pipeline: A major initiative that continued was support for the development of affordable and/or permanent supportive housing projects and programs.
-One development was completed in 2018 adding 74 new affordable housing units.
-An additional 287 affordable housing units were under construction in 2018 and are expected to be completed during the 2019 program year.
+Affordable Housing Development: A major initiative that continued during 2021 was support for the development of affordable and/or permanent supportive housing projects throughout the city.
+Two developments were completed in 2021 adding 145 new affordable housing units in Aurora.
+An additional three affordable housing projects were under construction in 2021 and Q1 of 2022 and are expected to be completed between the 2022/2023 program years.
+The Point (63 affordable units), Liberty View (59 affordable units), and Range View (220 affordable units) will provide an additional 342 affordable housing units to the city of Aurora.